AesopInteractive/lasso/README.txt

 == Changelog ==

+= 0.8.9 =
+* fixed a capability issue where contributors were allowed to publish posts

 = 0.8.8 =
 * added an alert that pops up if the user tries to use the editor but hasn't added the required Article Class in order to use Lasso
 * added all Aesop built themes to automatically supported themes list